Best meat thermometers of 2021 | CNN Underscored

 Polder Classic Digital Thermometer ($16.95; amazon.com)

-The OXO Good Grips Chef’s Precision Digital Instant Read thermometer was our least favorite of the digital bunch.
-When we were cooking a turkey, it registered 165°F exactly 30 minutes before the turkey actually reached that temperature, according to the other four leave-in thermometers.
-We also thought it lacked a positive user experience — the display was difficult to read, the interface wasn’t as intuitive as we’d have liked , and it was the only digital leave-in thermometer that didn’t have magnets so it had to sit on the counter during cooking.
+The OXO Good Grips Chef’s Precision Digital Instant-Read thermometer was our least favorite of the digital bunch.
+When we were cooking a turkey, it registered 165 degrees Fahrenheit exactly 30 minutes before the turkey actually reached that temperature, according to the other four leave-in thermometers.
+We also thought it lacked a positive user experience — the display was difficult to read, the interface wasn’t as intuitive as we’d have liked and it was the only digital leave-in thermometer that didn’t have magnets, so it had to sit on the counter during cooking.

 OXO Good Grips Chef’s Precision Analog Leave-In Meat Thermometer ($16.99; oxo.com)

 The OXO Good Grips Chef’s Precision Analog Leave-In Meat Thermometer was the most accurate of the analog group, but it still fell a couple of degrees short in accuracy in most tests.
-It consistently read two to three degrees below the target and, since the range didn’t go below 120°F, there was no way to calibrate it with an ice bath.
+It consistently read two to three degrees below the target, and since the range didn’t go below 120 degrees Fahrenheit, there was no way to calibrate it with an ice bath.
 It had the smallest temperature range of all the thermometers we tested, which makes sense since it’s marketed as a meat thermometer, but that definitely limits its use.

 It was also significantly larger than the other analog options, which made it easier to read but more difficult to store away in a drawer.
 If you’re looking for a simple meat thermometer without any of the bells and whistles, then this one will get the job done.